Farida7065/delta-demo1/README.md

 # delta-demo1
-This is revision for git &amp; Github class
+This is revision for git &amp; Github class.